wickathou/diploi.com/src/content/blog/hosting_nextjs_apps/hosting_nextjs_apps.md

 6. Customize any necessary **environment variables**
 7. Click **Create Deployment +**

-Now your Next.js app will be deployed in Production, and ready to serve users.
+Now your Next.js app will be deployed in Production and ready to serve users.

 ---

 ## Configuring a custom domain for your Next.js app in Production

-By default, your app will use a `.diploi.app` URL, for which you can customize it's subdomain, but if you want to switch to a fully custom domain:
+By default, your app will use a `.diploi.app` URL, for which you can customize its subdomain, but if you want to switch to a fully custom domain:

 1. Head to your Production Deployment’s **Options** tab, or go directly to:
    `https://console.diploi.com/<YOUR_USERNAME>/project/<YOUR_PROJECT_ID>/deployment/<YOUR_DEPLOYMENT_ID>/options`